RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 It also allows the definition of scopes of authorisation within the message (for example, parts where different passwords apply) and nested signing of messages.
 This may be necessary under some conditions when updating objects whose authorisation must be derived from more than one party.

 It is **strongly** recommended to keep MIME encapsulation simple.
-Complex MIME structures are more likely to generate errors. <font color="green">MIME support may also be dropped from a future version of the RIPE Database software.</font>
+Complex MIME structures are more likely to generate errors.

 The following rules apply when submitting updates using MIME encapsulation: